How Do Variable Interest Rates Work?

 “The federal reserve controls monetary supply and therefore can influence interest rates.
 In a rising interest rate environment, variable interest rates used by consumers are also increasing.
 In a lower interest rate environment, the interest rates for consumers would, in turn, be lower.”

 If you have a variable interest rate tied to the prime rate, it is likely set at a certain percentage above that benchmark.
-For instance: If your variable rate is five percentage points higher than the prime rate, a change in the prime rate from six percent to seven percent would cause your variable rate to change from 11 to 12 percent.
+For instance: If your variable rate is five percentage points higher than the prime rate, a change in the prime rate from six percent to seven percent would cause your variable rate to change from 11 to 12%.

 The pros and cons of variable interest rates.